sgascoin/snow-in-gmba/README.md

 # snow in gmba
-Google Earth Engine scripts to add snow statistics to Global Mountain Biodiversity Assessment (GMBA) polygons (**work in progress**)
+Google Earth Engine scripts to add snow statistics to Global Mountain Biodiversity Assessment (GMBA) polygons (**work in progress**).
+Each script listed below compute a snow indicator from a public dataset and outputs the spatial mean, standard deviation and pixel count by polygon and hydrological year and also their averages over the entire period.

 - `snowProba.js` ([source](snowProba.js)): this script computes the mean annual "snow probability" from MOD10A1 and adds derived spatial statistics to every GMBA polygon.
 A snow probability is the ratio of the number of snow days to the number of clear-sky days.
-Here the snow probability is computed by hydrological year and expressed in days per year.
-The script exports the mean, standard deviation and pixel count for every hydrological year and also their averages over the entire period (Fig. 1, Fig. 2).
-Hydrological years begin on Sep 01 (North hemisphere polygons) or Mar 01 (South hemisphere polygons).
+Here the snow probability is computed by hydrological year and expressed in days per year (Fig. 1, Fig. 2).
+Hydrological years begin on Sep 01 (north hemisphere) or Mar 01 (south hemisphere).
 Output file naming: `snowProba_zminzmax_yminymax.csv` (`zmin`, `zmax`: elevation range, `ymin`, `ymax`: beginning year of the first and last hydrological year).

 - `peakSwe.js` ([source](peakSwe.js)): this script extracts the annual "peak SWE" from ERA5-Land and adds derived spatial statistics to every GMBA polygon.
-Peak SWE is defined as the SWE value on Oct 01 (South hemisphere polygons) or Apr 01 (North hemisphere polygons) and expressed in meters.
-The script exports the mean, standard deviation and pixel count for every hydrological year and also their averages over the period (years given in the filename).
-(Fig. 3).
+Peak SWE is defined as the SWE value on Apr 01 (north hemisphere) or Oct 01 (south hemisphere) and expressed in meters (Fig. 3).
 Output file naming: `peakSwe_yminymax.csv` (`zmin`, `zmax`: elevation range, `ymin`, `ymax`: first and last year of the period).

+- `snowMeltDate.js` ([source](snowMeltDate.js)): this script extracts the annual "snow melt-out date", SMOD (i.e. first day of no snow cover) from MOD10A1 and adds derived spatial statistics to every GMBA polygon.
+The SMOD is defined as the first date of zero percent snow cover since Jan 01 (North hemisphere polygons) or Jun 01 (South hemisphere polygons) and expressed in days.
+(Fig.4).
+Output file naming: `snowMeltDate_zminzmax_yminymax.csv` (`zmin`, `zmax`: elevation range, `ymin`, `ymax`: year of the period start, i.e. Jan/Jun 01).

   The output tables can be downloaded here: [https://drive.google.com/drive/folders/1sdy7m6pqYhM-pGBwa4VFLVVuCNBzZj1I](https://drive.google.com/drive/folders/1sdy7m6pqYhM-pGBwa4VFLVVuCNBzZj1I)